ga-wdi-curriculum/git-branching/readme.md

 ## Learning Objectives
 - Explain what a branch is in git
-- Create, merge and delete branches on local and remote repositories
+- Create, merge, and delete branches on local and remote repositories
 - Describe how branching and merging allows for collaboration during development
 - Describe Github Workflows using issues, branches, and pull-requests
 - Resolve a merge conflict